-- (1) Coordination of benefits.
-[Group plans]Plans may contain a provision that the value of any benefits or services provided by the HMO may be coordinated with any other type of [group]insurance plan or coverage under governmental programs so no more than 100% of eligible expenses incurred is paid.
+(1) Coordination of benefits.
+Plans may contain a provision that the value of any benefits or services provided by the HMO may be coordinated with any other type of insurance plan or coverage under governmental programs so no more than 100 percent of eligible expenses incurred is paid.
 The coordination of benefits provision applies to the plan when an enrollee has health care coverage under more than one plan.
-This provision will only apply for the duration of the enrollee's coverage in a [group]plan. - (A) If benefits are covered by more than one plan, any plan or plans that do not have a coordination of benefits provision are primary. - (B) Group plans issued or renewed on or before March 25, 2014, may not coordinate benefits with any type of individual or conversion plan. - (C) Group plans issued or renewed on or after March 25, 2014, may coordinate benefits with other plans subject to the requirements of Insurance Code Chapter 1203 and Chapter 3, Subchapter V of this title (relating to Coordination of Benefits).[Requirements of the Insurance Code Chapter 1203 and §§3.3501 3.3511 of this title (relating to Group Coordination of Benefits) relating to coordination of benefits by insurers should be followed by HMOs that include a coordination of benefits provision in their plan.] - (2) Subrogation.
-A provision that the HMO receives any rights of recovery allowed by Texas law acquired by an enrollee against any person or organization for negligence or any willful act resulting in illness or injury covered by HMO benefits, but only to the extent of the cost to the HMO of providing the[such] covered services.
-On[Upon] receiving the[such] services from the HMO, the enrollee is considered to have assigned the[such] rights of recovery to the HMO and to have agreed to give the HMO any reasonable help required to secure the recovery.
+This provision will only apply for the duration of the enrollee's coverage in a plan.

+(A) If benefits are covered by more than one plan, any plan or plans that do not have a coordination of benefits provision are primary.

+(B) Group plans issued or renewed on or before March 25, 2014, may not coordinate benefits with any type of individual or conversion plan.

+(C) Group plans issued or renewed on or after March 25, 2014, may coordinate benefits with other plans subject to the requirements of Insurance Code Chapter 1203 and Chapter 3, Subchapter V of this title.

+(2) Subrogation.
+A provision that the HMO receives any rights of recovery allowed by Texas law acquired by an enrollee against any person or organization for negligence or any willful act resulting in illness or injury covered by HMO benefits, but only to the extent of the cost to the HMO of providing the covered services.
+On receiving the services from the HMO, the enrollee is considered to have assigned the rights of recovery to the HMO and to have agreed to give the HMO any reasonable help required to secure the recovery.
 The provision may include a statement that the HMO may recover its share of attorney's fees and court costs only if the HMO aids in the collection of damages from a third party.

-- (3) Sale of substitutes to Workers' Compensation Insurance.
-If the HMO chooses to market a product that[which] provides coverage for on-the-job injuries or illness, it must[shall] comply with §5.6302 of this title (relating to Sale of Substitutes to Workers' Compensation Insurance). - (4) Conversion privilege.
+(3) Sale of substitutes to Workers' Compensation Insurance.
+If the HMO chooses to market a product that provides coverage for on-the-job injuries or illness, it must comply with §5.6302 of this title.

+(4) Conversion privilege.
 Group agreements and certificates for an HMO may, at the HMO's option, contain a conversion privilege.
-If the HMO elects to offer a conversion privilege, it must provide that, on[upon] termination of coverage, each enrollee who resides, lives, or works in the service area who has been covered under the group contract for a period of at least three months, or in the case of a court-ordered dependent, lives outside the service area, but within the United States, has the right to convert within 31 days to a conversion agreement without presenting evidence of insurability.
-[If a basic service HMO does not offer each enrollee a conversion contract, the HMO shall provide written notice of the availability of coverage through the Texas Health Insurance Risk Pool.]
-A single service or limited service HMO must[shall] offer a conversion contract without requiring evidence of insurability.
-Charges for individuals must comply with[be in accordance with] §11.704 of this title (relating to Charges for Individuals).
+If the HMO elects to offer a conversion privilege, it must provide that, on termination of coverage, each enrollee who resides, lives, or works in the service area who has been covered under the group contract for a period of at least three months, or in the case of a court-ordered dependent, lives outside the service area, but within the United States, has the right to convert within 31 days to a conversion agreement without presenting evidence of insurability.
+A single service or limited service HMO must offer a conversion contract without requiring evidence of insurability.
+Charges for individuals must comply with §11.704 of this title.

 TITLE 28.
-INSURANCE Proposed Sections

-Part I. Texas Department of Insurance Page 25 of 25
+INSURANCE Part I. Texas Department of Insurance Chapter 11.

-Chapter 11.
 Health Maintenance Organizations

 (5) Arbitration.
 A statement of any required arbitration procedure.
-If enrollee complaints and grievances are resolved through a specified arbitration agreement, the arbitration must be conducted under[pursuant to the Texas Arbitration Act, Texas Civil Practice and Remedies Code Chapter 171.[§171.001, et seq.]
+If enrollee complaints and grievances are resolved through a specified arbitration agreement, the arbitration must be conducted under Texas Civil Practice and Remedies Code Chapter 171.

-10. CERTIFICATION.
-This agency certifies that legal counsel has reviewed the proposal and found it to be within the agency's legal authority to adopt.
+6. CERTIFICATION.
+This agency certifies that legal counsel has reviewed the rule as adopted and found it to be a valid exercise of the agency's legal authority.

-Issued at Austin, Texas, on June 17, 2014
+Issued in Austin, Texas, on October 24, 2014.

-Sara Waitt

-General Counsel

-Texas Department of Insurance
+Sara Waitt, General Counsel Texas Department of Insurance